Introduction

 The requirements, design, implementation, and testing phases of the development module are completed during each iteration.
 The module’s functionality is increased with each new release.

-The procedure continues until the entire system is prepared in accordance with the requirements.
+The procedure continues until the entire system is prepared by the requirements.

-Iterative software development lifecycles are most effective when requirements are rigorously validated, and each version of the software is verified and tested against those requirements during each cycle of the model.
+Iterative software development lifecycle models are most effective when requirements are rigorously validated, and each version of the software is verified and tested against those requirements during each cycle of the model.

-Tests must be repeated and expanded as the software goes through successive cycles of development in order to validate each iteration.
+Tests must be repeated and expanded as the software goes through successive cycles of development to validate each iteration.

 The scenarios listed below are where this model is most frequently used: